 The Health & Wellness Centers are available to provide assistance for treatment of an urgent health condition, illness, or injury that occurs during working hours, even if you are not otherwise eligible.

-You may also visit a Health & Wellness Center while traveling to or near a JPMorgan Chase location other than your usual place of work.
+This includes while traveling to or near a JPMorgan Chase location other than your usual place of work.